Hamath-dieudonne/Build-BI-System-from-Scratch/README.md

 ![ready to built](assets/build.PNG)

-### Create Kinesis Data Stream to receive input dataHeader anchor link
+### Create Kinesis Data Stream to receive input data
 - Select Kinesis from the list of services on the AWS Management Console.
 - Make sure the Kinesis Data Streams radio button is selected and click Create data stream button.
 - Enter retail-trans as the Data stream name.